-Jonathan Johnson is the new executive director of the Hawai‘i State Foundation on Culture & the Arts, the seventh person to hold the post in the nearly 50-year history of state arts agency.
-He replaces Eva Laird Smith who resigned at the end of 2013.
+Jonathan Johnson is the executive director of the Hawai‘i State Foundation on Culture & the Arts, the seventh person to hold the post in the nearly 50-year history of state arts agency.

 Jonathan “JJ” Johnson has been with the HSFCA since 1988, holding many positions within the agency including program manager, project manager, conservation coordinator and registrar for the Art in Public Places Program and director of the Hawai‘i State Art Museum.